mariotristan/DevOps-training-roadmap/README.md

 Accelerating delivery, reliability, and operational excellence across teams

 > *Speaker Note:*
-> Welcome!
-This deck highlights our expert-led DevOps program designed to unlock speed, stability, and strategic value at scale.
+> This program helps organizations move faster, operate more reliably, and deliver consistent value with modern DevOps strategies.

 ---

 ## ⏳ Slide 2: Why Now

 **The Cost of Inaction Is Growing**
-- Engineering teams face delivery pressure
+- Delivery timelines are tightening
-- Manual workflows introduce reliability risk
+- Downtime and manual deployments introduce risk
-- Cloud costs and compliance complexity are rising
+- Cloud costs and compliance complexity continue to rise

 > *Speaker Note:*
-> The market demands faster, safer delivery.
-Our program meets that demand with repeatable, cloud-neutral practices.
+> Organizations that delay transformation face increased operational friction, lost velocity, and budget pressure.

 ---

 ## 🎯 Slide 3: Program Objectives

 **From Strategy to Delivery**
-- 🚀 Accelerate deployment cycles with CI/CD
+- 🚀 Accelerate releases through CI/CD automation
-- 🛠️ Standardize infrastructure across environments
+- 🛠️ Standardize infrastructure using IaC
-- 📊 Improve observability and SRE posture
+- 📊 Improve system reliability with observability
-- 🔒 Shift security left and automate checks
+- 🔐 Embed security early in the lifecycle
-- 💰 Align engineering decisions to P&L impact
+- 💰 Align cloud usage to financial KPIs

-> *Speaker Note:*
-> This isn’t just technical training—it’s alignment between business goals and engineering execution.

 ---